MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 ## Enable continuous integration

-Now we'll set up a trigger that causes the project to build any time a change is checked in to the `master` branch of the git repository.
+Now we'll set up a trigger that causes the project to build any time a change is checked in to the `ci-cd-example` branch of the git repository.

 1. In TFS, click the **Build & Release** tab
 1. Select the `DNS Infra` build definition, and click **Edit**